Back to top

 Conclusion and Professional Advice

 Weight gain is a frequent concern during menopause, yet it is certainly not a foregone conclusion.
 By adopting appropriate measures, it is entirely feasible to control, and perhaps even prevent, weight gain throughout this phase of life.
-Remain vigilant about lifestyle choices, including maintaining a balanced diet and regular exercise regimen, which play pivotal roles in managing weight.

 This article was created using several editorial tools, including AI, as part of the process.
 Human editors reviewed this content before publication.